tnstung/james-project/src/site/markdown/server/manage-guice-distributed-james.md

 ### Managing email queues

-Managing an email queue is an easy task if you follow following procedures:
+Managing an email queue is an easy task if you follow this procedure:

 - First, [List mail queues](manage-webadmin.html#Listing_mail_queues) and [get a mail queue details](manage-webadmin.html#Getting_a_mail_queue_details).
 - And then [List the mails of a mail queue](manage-webadmin.html#Listing_the_mails_of_a_mail_queue).